chromaui/learnstorybook-code/README.md

   Chromatic's Intro to Storybook tutorial code
 </h1>

+> This is a backup of the original code for the tutorial.
+It contains the CSS and HTML code for the tutorial.

 This repository holds the main React and Storybook configuration files for the Intro to Storybook tutorial.

 ## 🚅 Quick start